ykakarap/kubecon-na-22-capi-lab/3-cluster-topology.md

             name: quick-start-default-worker-machinetemplate
 ```

-We'll reference the above "`default-worker`" class in [an updated Cluster configuration that declares a second worker pool](yamls/clusters/3-docker-cluster-one-second-worker-pool.yaml).
+We'll reference the above `default-worker` class in [an updated Cluster configuration that declares a second worker pool](yamls/clusters/3-docker-cluster-one-second-worker-pool.yaml).

-The difference between this spec and the original spec used to create the "`docker-cluster-one`" Cluster:
+The difference between this spec and the original spec used to create the `docker-cluster-one` Cluster:

 ```bash
 diff yamls/clusters/1-docker-cluster-one.yaml yamls/clusters/3-docker-cluster-one-second-worker-pool.yaml